GoranPetrusev/AstroFlux_Client/README.md

 After 24 hours, this has grown into quite the effort.
 Big thanks to everyone coming in for some help.
 At this pace it will soon be finished.

 ### Currently working on
-- Fitness menu
+- Login kong interface

 ### ToDo
-- [ ] MAKE KONGREGATE ACCOUNTS WORK ON
+- [ ] MAKE KONGREGATE ACCOUNTS WORK ON DEKSTOP VERSION
 - [x] Zooming
 - [x] Improve PlayerConfig save/load
 - [x] Improve FileManager save/read